Castoreno05/Professional-README-Generator/README.md

 ## Description

-In this module you will be given the ability to generate a professional README.md
+In this module you will be given the ability to generate a professional README.md.

-In the Intergrated Terminal for "index.js" run "node index.js".
-Then questions will prompt the user.
+After opening the Intergrated Terminal for "index.js" run the command "node index.js".
+Questions will start to prompt the user.

-The information from the user input is passed into the README.md to fill the sections with content.
+Users answer is passed into the README.md to fill the sections with content.

-Once all of the questions are answered a README.md will generate and store into the "Develop" folder.
+When all of the questions are answered a README.md will generate and store into the "Develop" folder.

 ---